frietz58/frietz58.github.io/_posts/2019-12-9-advanced-list-sorting.markdown

 Simple
 <img src="/assets/img/advanced-list-sorting/unsorted_plot_bright.png">

-Pay close attention the the Legend!
+Pay close attention to the legend!
 There appears to be no ordering of the legend entries.
 We can observe that each item in the plot (the four lines) is identified by it's linestyle and has a describing text, indicating a performance measure.
-These are the two lists that I mentioned earlier: The legend handles are the linestyle elements, and the labels are the pieces of text describing each individual item in the plot.
+These are the two lists that I mentioned earlier: The legend handles are the linestyle elements, and the labels are the pieces of text describing each item in the plot.

 We can get these two lists using <a href="https://matplotlib.org/3.1.1/api/_as_gen/matplotlib.axes.Axes.get_legend_handles_labels.html
 " target="_blank">the following command</a> :